iifl-logo

 d) The Company has not revalued its Property, Plant and Equipment or intangible assets or both during the year.
 Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment or intangible assets does not arise.

-e) Based on the information and explanations furnished to us, no proceedings have been initiated or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) [formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)] and Rules made thereunder.
+e) Based on the information and explanations furnished to us no proceedings have been initiated or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) [formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)] and Rules made thereunder.

 3. The Company has made investments in one company (100% subsidiary), granted unsecured loans and advances in the nature of loans to this company and salary advances.
-The aggregate amount during the year, and balance outstanding at the balance sheet date with respect to such loans or advances and guarantees or security to subsidiary, joint ventures and associates and to parties other than subsidiaries, joint ventures
+The aggregate amount during the year, and balance outstanding at the balance sheet date with respect to such loans or advances and guarantees or security to subsidiary, joint ventures and associates and to parties other than subsidiaries, joint ventures and associates are as per the table given below:

 Joint Ventures - -